 OutputType defines the output type for the required screenshot in the above snippet.

-If the user intends to take screenshot in Selenium and store it in a designated location, the method is getScreenshotAs.
+If the user intends to take a screenshot in Selenium and store it in a designated location, the method is getScreenshotAs.

 Here’s an example of this usage method:

-X getScreenshotAs(OutputType(X). target) throws WebDriverException
+<X> X getScreenshotAs(OutputType<X> target) throws WebDriverException

 In the above snippet